 Truck Accidents – Accidents involving trucks and tractor trailers usually involve complex legal issues that only personal injury attorneys who have experience with trucking accidents understand.
-The law firm of Zervos & Calta has the experience and resources necessary to pursue your case.
+The law firm of Zervos & Calta has the experience as truck accident lawyers and the resources necessary to pursue your case.

 Motorcycle Accidents – Florida has been listed as the second most dangerous state in relation to motorcycle accidents and fatalities.
 According to the U.S. National Highway Traffic Safety Administration (NHTSA), in 2006, per vehicle mile traveled, motorcyclists’ risk of a fatal crash is 35 times greater than a passenger car.

 Those who survive a motorcycle crash tend to suffer serious injuries because there is nothing to protect you from direct contact with the road upon crashing.
-This is why it is essential that you contact an experienced St. Petersburg FL personal injury lawyer like Zervos & Calta, immediately following a motorcycle accident to protect all of your rights.
+This is why it is essential that you contact an experienced St. Petersburg motorcyle accident attorney like Zervos & Calta, immediately following a motorcycle accident to protect all of your rights.

 Medical Malpractice – If you or a loved one has suffered injuries as a result of medical care you received, or perhaps medical care you did not receive, then you or your loved one may be entitled to compensation under a theory of law known as medical malpractice.
 The most common forms of medical malpractice include failure to diagnose or wrong diagnosis, birth injuries, incorrect administration of medication, product liability, improper medical care or treatment, nursing home abuse, incorrect lab reports, or mistaken interpretations of diagnostic studies.